 What Is an Initial Public Offering?

 Offering shares in your company to the public for the first time is called an Initial Public Offering, or IPO.
 Creating an initial public offering will allow your team to obtain capital and ultimately expand the business at a much faster rate.
 The only companies that can initiate an IPO are private companies.
 This means that up until this point, there are likely only a few investors involved.
-Since it's the first sale of stock by a private company to the public, an IPO is often a significan milestone in the company's growth.
+Since it's the first sale of stock by a private company to the public, an IPO is often a significant milestone in the company's growth.

+Corporations will release an IPO for several reasons, often with the intent to foster growth or enhance credibility.
+With an IPO, companies can raise capital for expansion, reduce debt, increase brand visibility, or establish a valuation before selling the business.
 Proceeding with an IPO will likely spell major changes in the company with the sudden surge in funds and higher share valuation.
 For example, an IPO is sometimes used as a means of reducing corporate debt after a large string of initial investments.
 Furthermore, IPOs are also an effective tool to attract new employees that may be interested in stock incentives when searching for new work.

 If you're wondering how or where to structure the best launching pad for your IPO, look no further than Delaware.
 Almost all IPOs since the 1990s have been launched under the framework of a Delaware general corporation.